pratimugale/arduino-makefile-vim/README.md

 ### Step 4: Configuration

 Navigate to ~/ardbin/

-Open "make-uno" in any text editor
+Open "make-uno" in any text editor.

 Give path to your installed arduino directory in "ARDUINO_DIR".
 **Be sure to give Absolute Path.
 It won't work if relative path is given**

-In the "ARDMK_DIR" variable, give path as "/home/your-username/.arduino_mk" **Again, be sure you use Absolute Path**
+\In the "ARDMK_DIR" variable, give path as "/home/your-username/.arduino_mk"\
+**Again, be sure you use Absolute Path**